 An oft-quoted study, Determinants of Portfolio Performance, showed that over 90 percent of a portfolio’s return variability is due to asset allocation – more than market timing and security selection.
 While there’s disagreement among academics over exactly how much impact asset allocation has on performance, in practice it’s the first order of business for institutions with a lot of money to manage.

-For instance, check out the annual report or update of a typical university endowment (see here for the Stanford University Endowment’s).
+For instance, check out the annual report or update of a typical university endowment (see here for the Stanford University Endowment’s Report).
 You’ll likely notice that the first component of the investing strategy addressed is asset allocation.

 Moving to an asset allocation-based passive investment strategy may optimize your own portfolio, and make the difference between retiring on a shoestring budget or a lifestyle of champagne dreams and caviar wishes.